BII-Lab/DNS-layer-Fragmentation/README.md

 Introduction
 ------------

-This code implement proxies for DNS application-level fragmentation, based on a IETF draft :
+This code implements proxies for DNS application-level fragmentation, based on a IETF draft :

 	https://tools.ietf.org/id/draft-muks-dns-message-fragments-00.txt

 In IPv4, DNS datagrams that do not fit into a single physical packet are sometimes split into several smaller packets and reassembled by the network.
-The idea with these proxies is to investigate the idea of splitting DNS messages in the protocol itself, so they will not by fragmented by the IP layer.
+The idea with these proxies is to explore splitting DNS messages in the protocol itself, so they will not by fragmented by the IP layer.

 This is a proof of concept setup, which provides a client proxy and a server proxy.
 The data flow works like this:

 * Query:
-  * DNS packets arrive at the client proxy, which listens on the well-known port 53.
+  * DNS query packets arrive at the client proxy, which listens on the well-known port 53.
-  * The client proxy then sends the DNS packets over the network to a custom port on the server proxy.
+  * The client proxy then modified the parckets with a new EDNS0 OPT code and sends the DNS packets over the network to a custom port on the server proxy
-  * The packets arrive at the server proxy, which then sends them to port 53 of the actual DNS server.
+  * The packets arrive at the server proxy, which understand the new OPT code, then sends them to port 53 of the actual DNS server.
 * Reply:
   * The DNS server sends replies, which go back to the server proxy.